Structure and Management Structure and Management

 RHP Steering Committee

-At the top of this governance and coordination structure is the RHP Steering Committee.
-The RHP Steering Committee has been established to ensure that all RHP stakeholders have ownership of the Programme and coordinate closely with one another.
-The RHP Steering Committee is composed of one representative of:
+At the top of this governance and coordination structure was the RHP Steering Committee.
+The RHP Steering Committee was established to ensure that all RHP stakeholders had ownership of the Programme and coordinated closely with one another.
+The RHP Steering Committee was composed of one representative of:

 - each Donor